Charlz-r/Unique-Randomness/README.md

 1. **Value Generation**:
    - The "Bee Movie" script is read character by character.
+   - For each character, its ASCII value (the numeric representation of the character) is retrieved using the `ord()` function.
-   - The ASCII value of each character is used to modify the sequence's index, incrementing it based on the character's ordinal (ASCII) value.
+   - This ASCII value is used to increment the sequence's index, making the next character’s index shift by the value of the current character's ASCII code.
+This process continues until the entire script is parsed.

 2. **Spiral Creation**:
-   - The sequence of generated values controls the radius of the spiral, causing it to grow and evolve.
+   - The sequence of generated values is used to control the radius of the spiral at each iteration.
+   - As the spiral grows, the radius values cause it to expand in a tight, dynamic manner.
+The changing values produce a visually intriguing and ever-evolving pattern.
-   - As the spiral expands, the colors and transparency of the lines change, adding a fluid, artistic effect to the pattern.
+   - In addition to the spiral's shape, the colors and transparency of the lines also change as the spiral grows, adding fluid, artistic effects to the pattern.

+## Value Generation Insights

+The pseudo-random values are derived from the "Bee Movie" script, using the characters' ASCII values to iteratively modify the sequence's index.
+Since the English language has a wide variety of characters but not too many repeating patterns, I thought it would be interesting to use this large data set for generating random values.
+With the approach I used, the distribution of values should remain fairly balanced.
+Since the ASCII values of the characters aren't overly biased in a way that would skew the random distribution, the results are fairly even across the sequence.
+Plus, as the script's length is large, it provides a nice, diverse range of values without having to worry too much about patterns influencing the outcome.

+This project combines randomness with structure in a way that reflects both the randomness of language and the natural symmetry of a spiral, which I find fascinating!

 ## Visuals

 The result is a colorful, dynamic spiral, with the character data from the "Bee Movie" script influencing the growth and aesthetic of the pattern.
-The ever-changing colors and transparency give the spiral a unique, evolving appearance.
+The ever-changing colors and transparency give the spiral a unique, evolving appearance, offering an artistic interpretation of a random sequence.

 [View the Sketch](https://editor.p5js.org/c_reed/sketches/jQcEiJ5B3)

-## Dependencies

-- p5.js: A JavaScript library used for creative coding, which is utilized to generate the visual spiral and artistic effects.

-## License

-This project is open source.
-Feel free to use and modify it!